Manage sessions

 }

-Once the access token is validated, you'll need to store it together with the refresh token so that it can be used to grant access in subsequent requests.
+Once the access token is validated, you'll need to store it so that it can be used to grant access in subsequent requests.

 Security

 We recommend binding the session to your app's local session.
-For example, save a reference from the local session ID to the access and refresh tokens in your backend.
-And then when receiving the session cookie from the frontend, “convert” it to Transmit access token in order to use the API.
+For example, save a reference from the local session ID to the access token in your backend.
+And then when receiving the session cookie from the frontend, “link” it to Mosaic access token and IDP session.

 When the user requests to logout from your app, the session cookie should be deleted and the user should be taken back to the login page (or a page that doesn't require authentication).
 Since the stored session is bound to the cookie, it should no longer be accessible.
-However, as a precaution, it's recommended to also logout of the IdP session.
-This will terminate all user's sessions for this application and revoke the corresponding refresh tokens.
+However, as a precaution, it's recommended to also logout of the IDP session.
+This will terminate all user's sessions for this application.

 To logout the user from the session, use the logout API: